Pakistan Customs cricket team

 Pakistan Customs cricket team were a first-class cricket side of no fixed abode that played in domestic tournaments in Pakistan from 1972–73 to 2009–10, representing the Pakistan Customs service.
 They never won the Quaid-e-Azam Trophy, but did win the Patron's Trophy once.

 They played 122 matches, with 25 wins, 56 losses and 41 draws.
-Their highest score, and only double century, was 210 not out by Imraan Mohammad against Gujranwala in 1999–2000.
-Their best innings bowling figures were 8 for 64 by Nadeem Iqbal against Habib Bank Limited in 1998-99.
+The highest score by a Pakistan Customs batsman, and only double century, was 210 not out by Imraan Mohammad against Gujranwala in 1999–2000.
+Their best innings bowling figures were 8 for 64 by Nadeem Iqbal against Habib Bank Limited in 1998–99.